raw-bacon/vi-xournalpp/README.md

 # vi-xournalpp
-This is a tiny plugin for [Xournal++](https://github.com/xournalpp/xournalpp) for version >=1.1
+This is a tiny plugin for [Xournal++](https://github.com/xournalpp/xournalpp) version >=1.1
 (which has yet to see a full release).
-If you want to use the vi-xournalpp, install the unstable version of Xournal++.
+If you want to use vi-xournalpp, install the unstable version of Xournal++.
-To the plugin up on Linux, run
+To set the plugin up on Linux, run

 ```
 cd /usr/share/xournalpp/plugins